ChristosBaboulis/recommendation-service/docs/api-details.md

 ---

+### `config/RateLimitingFilter`
+A custom filter that enforces IP-based rate limiting using [Bucket4j](https://github.com/bucket4j/bucket4j).
+The filter is configured to allow **10 requests per minute per IP address**.
+This helps mitigate abuse and fulfills the requirement:
+*"Malicious users will always exist, so it will be really beneficial if at least we can rate limit them (based on IP)."*

+---

 ### `exception/GlobalExceptionHandler`
 Handles runtime exceptions for REST controllers (currently only `IllegalArgumentException`).
 Returns `400 Bad Request` with the error message as plain text in the response body.